Date and time

 The purpose of this topic is to help developers find more specific information about how PageSeeder processes date and time and provide some direction where the date and time are outside the control of the system.

 Date and time in the system are represented using ISO 8601 extended format.

-More specifically, PageSeeder will only use the representations below:
+More specifically, PageSeeder only uses the representations below:

-Dates and times will often be followed by a timezone designator in the form
+Dates and times are often followed by a timezone designator in the form

 ±hh:mm.
 When the timezone is included, PageSeeder includes both the hour and minute components representing the offset from UTC in the local time of the server.

 For example, if the PageSeeder is located in Sydney, the datetime above would be represented as

 - Dates in PageSeeder content or information inherited from the host operating system.

 Since ISO 8601 is primarily an interchange format, dates and times are not particularly user friendly.
-PageSeeder will therefore format dates and times for end-users in a more readable format.
+PageSeeder therefore formats dates and times for end-users in a more readable format.

 2016-04-21T09:21:38 is displayed as “21 April 2016 at 9:21:38 AM”.

-The accuracy displayed to end users may differ from the accuracy in the system.
+The accuracy displayed to end users might differ from the accuracy in the system.
 Generally, the accuracy decreases for events in the distant past of future.

 Local time in user interface

 To display dates and times which are meaningful to end users, the timezone is adjusted based on the offset from UTC of their local timezone as advertised by the browser.

-In other words, a user located in New York will see dates and times in PageSeeder in the Eastern Daylight Time (EDT) so the date above would then be
+In other words, a user located in New York sees dates and times in PageSeeder in the Eastern Daylight Time (EDT), so the date above would then be

 2016-04-20T19:21:38-04:00 or “20 April 2016 at 7:21:38 PM”.